Managing the Modern NOC: 10 Tips to Improve Performance and Efficiency This Year

 President, INOCAn organizational efficiency and quality control expert, Prasad has 25 years of experience in operations, finance and business development in the IT and manufacturing industries.
 Prior to INOC, he was director of engineering at RC Machine, where he oversaw the engineering of automotive production machines.
 He was also co-founder and chief executive of Vidhata Plastics, a pioneering manufacturer of polyurethane shoe soles.
 A graduate of the Indian Institute of Technology-Madras, Prasad holds an M.S. in industrial engineering from the University of Illinois.

+Companies experience many of the same issues when managing a network operations center (NOC).
+Fortunately, these common problems are very solvable.
 This guide offers 10 tips for managing the modern NOC that we’ve gathered over more than 20 years of doing just that for enterprises, service providers, and OEMs.

 Want to talk NOC?
 Schedule a free NOC consultation with our Solutions Engineers for a focused conversation on aligning NOC support with your specific business needs.